 What to Expect at Our Assemblies

 As Christ is Lord over his church, our assemblies are regulated by the word of God.
+Our desire is to only do the things God prescribes in his word for the assemblies of his people.
 We all assemble together in one place, pray, sing psalms, hymns and spiritual songs (Eph.
 5:19, Col. 3:16), read and hear the preaching of the word (2 Tim 2:4), take communion (1 Cor 11), encourage, exhort and edify one another (1 Cor 14), praise and thank the Lord (Psalm 100), and stir one another up to love and good works (Heb 10).
 As the Lord provides, we will conduct baptisms of new disciples.

-We believe in expositional preaching through all of the Bible, including the passages that convict us of sin.
-Our sermons last about an hour long.
+We believe in expositional preaching through all of the Bible.
+Our sermons last about an hour.
 Our morning worship generally lasts 90 minutes.
+Our Discussion Time is more topical and lasts about an hour.
 The afternoon worship includes singing, prayer and an encouraging message and lasts about an hour in full.
-The purpose of hearing the word of God is that we, by his grace alone, learn to love God and keep his commandments (Deut 4:10, Ecc 12:12-13).
+We assemble as those who have already been saved by faith in Christ alone (John 5:24).
+The purpose of hearing the word of God is that we, by his grace alone, learn to love God and keep his commandments (Deut 4:10, Ecc 12:12-13) .

 We partake of the Lord’s Supper every Lord’s Day and all believers are welcomed and encouraged to partake.
 This serves to remind us of Christ’s sacrifice for our sins and that we are one body in Christ (1 Cor 11).
 Every time we take communion, we proclaim the Lord’s death until he comes.